teanaie/odin-landing-page/README.md

 ## Acknowledgments
 - This project is part of The Odin Project curriculum.
-- Additional resources or tutorials that helped during development.
+- Additional resources or tutorials helped during development.